 Desmarquet wrote one of my all-time favourite books about

 his journey to a ninth-level planet and the historical, scientific and, especially,

 spiritual lessons the people there taught him.(Available here either as free PDF or paperback.
 Also out now on Kindle as 'Abduction to the 9th Planet.')

 more than a few times because I keep finding incredibly interesting and pertinent

 lessons there myself.
 And it’s gratifying to see so many of his revelations

-being made clear by people like Wilcock and Goode.
+being made clear by people like Wilcock, Goode and many others.